Angelo Genna: Gang war and death

 After the O'Banion hit, Chicago erupted into a five-year full-scale war.
-The North Siders—now led by Adelard Cunin—attempted to assassinate Torrio outside his home, causing Torrio to flee to Italy, leaving his second-in-command—Alphonse "Scarface" Capone—as head of the Chicago Outfit.
+The North Siders—now led by Hymie Weiss—attempted to assassinate Torrio outside his home, causing Torrio to flee to Italy, leaving his second-in-command—Alphonse "Scarface" Capone—as head of the Chicago Outfit.

 The North Siders took aim at the Genna brothers.
 On May 26, 1925, Moran, Vincent "The Schemer" Drucci, and Hymie Weiss shot and wounded Genna numerous times during a high-speed car chase, causing Genna to crash his car into a lamp post at Hudson and Ogden Avenues.
 Angelo was rushed to the Evangelical Deaconess Hospital.
 When police asked Genna who shot him, he merely shrugged.
 He died shortly afterwards while his brother Sam, wife, and brother-in-law were at his bedside.
 He was buried on May 29, 1925, at the Mount Carmel Cemetery in Chicago.

 Funeral

 Several hundred people attended Genna's funeral on May 29, 1925.
 His funeral was supposed to belittle O'Banion's previous $100,000 funeral.
 Genna was laid out in a $3,000 bronze coffin that weighed about 1,200 pounds and was surrounded by $75,000 worth of flowers, mostly bought from O'Banion's flower shop Schofield.
 Capone had sent lilies, Joseph "Diamond Joe" Esposito sent peonies, Torrio sent a huge vase of pink and white carnations.
-There was also a floral tribute sent from Samuel Sammuzzo Amatuna.
+There was also a floral tribute sent from Samuzzo Amatuna.

 The funeral home in which his funeral took place—Michael Larussi's Undertaking Establishment—was filled with pallbearers and members of Unione Siciliana.
 Included in mass of people were 50 policemen, politicians, lawyers, doctors, and labor union officials.